svan-jansson/OneOf.Monads/README.md

 ## The Result Monad

 The `Result<TError, TSuccess>` monad is similar to the `Option<T>` monad, but it also defines a value for the negative case, expressed as `TError`.
 Instead of the `Bind` function, it uses the control flow semantic `AndThen`.
 It also has the `GetOrElse` function that is used to define a fallback value for a pipeline.
-This monad is inspired by Kotlin and provides readable data transformation pipelines and monadic error handling.
+This monad is inspired by [kotlin-result](https://github.com/michaelbull/kotlin-result/) and provides readable data transformation pipelines and monadic error handling.

 ### Result.AndThen Example